Mohammad3id/100_days_of_swift/highlights.md

 ```

 \
-But we can be more precise and use shorthand parameters.
+But we can be more concise and use shorthand parameters.
 They are the default names for parameters and we don’t need to specify any parameter names when using them.

 ```swift
 run {